-- HDO updates from Districts 4 and 8. - Updates from LCADD - Review and update the existing committee By-Laws. - Review and update the existing Regional Goals and Objectives. - Boosting of sponsored CHAF Projects - Guest speaker to discuss traffic safety education.
+- HDO updates from Districts 4 and 8. - Updates from LCADD - Review and update the existing committee By-Laws. - Review and update the existing Regional Goals and Objectives. - Review of CHAF's selected for Final Highway Plan and prepare for SHIFT. - Guest speaker to discuss opportunities for grants related to transportation safety.